lehoczkics/busterfs/README.md

 This meant to be a semi-copy-pastable cookbook for setup, worked for me but may not work for you.

 ## Story
 Came across [this](https://wiki.archlinux.org/index.php/User:Altercation/Bullet_Proof_Arch_Install) excellent guide for Arch.
 Liked the idea of a fully encrypted system with native dm-crypt and using btrfs features like compression, snapshots and subvolumes.
-Experimented for a while and got it work on Debian. (turns out Ubuntu can be installed like this as well)
+Experimented for a while and got it work on Debian. (turns out Ubuntu can be installed like this as well, see [ubuntu branch](https://github.com/lehoczkics/busterfs/tree/ubuntu) for the same btrfs setup for Ubuntu Bionic)

 ## Assumptions:
 - An UEFI-capable PC or laptop with one SSD witout data.
 Disk will be wiped so secure your data first someplace else, if any.